DataFire/Integrations/integrations/generated/bulksms/README.md

   * to **required** `array`: Identifies the recipients
     * items `object`
       * address `string`: The phone number of the recipient.
 It must be supplied if the `type` is INTERNATIONAL
+      * fields `array`: Custom fields that can be used in the message body.
+A value can be given if the `type` is INTERNATIONAL
+        * items `string`
       * id `string`: The id of a group in your phonebook.
 A value can be given if the `type` is GROUP.
       * name `string`: The name of a group in your phonebook.
 A value can be given if the `type` is GROUP.
       * type `string` (values: INTERNATIONAL, GROUP): Type of the recipient.
 The default value is INTERNATIONAL.